 Karen Kuehl, M.D., an emergency medicine physician at Carilion Roanoke Memorial Hospital and a wilderness medicine expert who spent several years treating patients at Yellowstone Hospital in Wyoming, says the main thing is to try avoid ticks in the first place.
+She recommends:

 And don't forget to check yourself very carefully for ticks when you have spent any time outside.

 To remove a tick, Dr. Kuehl’s go-to method is a good pair of tweezers.
 Just make sure you get as close to the head as possible and remove the entire tick.
 You do not want the head or any other part of the tick to remain in your skin.

-“Some ticks will leave a red mark or an itchy bite and that is ok,” said Dr. Kuehl.
+“Some ticks will leave a red mark or an itchy bite and that is ok,” says Dr. Kuehl.
 “However, if you have a rash or red spot that looks like a bulls-eye or target symbol then you need to see your physician immediately for evaluation.”

 Don't forget to check your pets, too!
 Enjoy your time outdoors.